-Pennyroyal oil which is used in many insect repellents and other things which can be fatal if ingested by a dog or cat.
-If you usea the likes part of a shampoo it can be toxic by osmosis via the skin.
+Pennyroyal oil which is used in many insect repellents and other things which can be fatal if ingested by a dog or cat or a human.
+If you use as part of a shampoo it can be toxic by osmosis via the skin.
 Because of this potential hazard to my two canine babies I make a simple removable collar using dried Pennyroyal along with other herbs to keep more pests off of them.
 This way it still protects my dogs from becoming flea taxis yet the Pennyroyal and other herbs do not touch their fur or skin.
 I have also found out by making a collar large enough for myself that Pennyroyal mixed with one or more of these herbs will repel misquoted and other pests too, use this link for this information:

 The plants and herbs listed in link can be planted along the edge of your yard if you live in an area where deers roam or even if there places around your home that could harbor fleas and/or ticks, in others words whether you live in an urban or rural area your dog, car, or bird will wind up with fleas if they go outside.
-Ticks are less common in urban areas tbh the rural ones but an ounce of prevention is worth a pound of cure so every pet should have tick prevention also.
+Than bring them into your home where they will hitch a ride and feed on any mammal or bird they can.
+If you get a flea infestations in your it is almost impossible to get rid of them except with professional help.
+If you live in a warm climate it is even harder to get them out of your home.
+Ticks are less common in urban areas than rural ones but an ounce of prevention is worth a pound of cure so every pet should have tick prevention also.
 The following link gives you plants to put in our yard to keep the fleas and ticks away:

 1 Sewing Needle